180 Ottawa NW, Suite 3500

 Your PPO is only in effect up to the expiration date.
 This is located near the bottom right of the order in RED.
 IF you need to extend your order, you must come in to this office approximately three weeks before the expiration date, or call (616) 632-5071 to request the paperwork to extend.
 Extensions may be requested for another 6 months, 1-year, or 5-years, the Judge has the final say as to how long an extension will be granted for.

 If a violation occurs, do not call the PPO office -- call the police.
 A police report is helpful, but not required to pursue a violation of the respondent through the courts.
 If no arrest is made and you wish to pursue the violation, contact the PPO Office for paperwork to schedule a hearing.
-The petitioner will need to follow the PPO conditions as well as the respondent.
 Please note that only the Judge may change the conditions of or dismiss the PPO.